lipeiyao321/GPGN-590A-Final-Project-Instrumental-Designs_Proposed-Remote-Controled-Flowloop_-Proto-type-/README.md

 - [ ] Different type of smart valve for different flow regime
 - [ ] More complicated loop design to include other fluid phases( i.e. air or mineral oil etc)
 - [ ] More powerful pumps
-- [ ] Quantitaive data acqusition tools such as (Distributed Acoustic Sensing, pressure gauges, flow meter etc.)
+- [ ] Quantitative data acqusition tools such as (Distributed Acoustic Sensing, pressure gauges, flow meter etc.)

 ## Caution:
 ### Pressure concerns